Theory of functional connections applied to quadratic and nonlinear programming under equality constraints: Introduction

-where $\B{x} = \{x_1, x_1, \dots, x_n\}\T$ is the vector of $n$ orthogonal coordinates, $c (\B{x})$ is a function specifying the boundary constraints, $A (c(\B{x}))$ is \emph{any} interpolating function satisfying the boundary constraints, and $g (\B{x})$ is the free function.
-Several examples of constrained expressions can be found in Refs.\ \cite{U-ToC,M-ToC}.
+where $\B{x} = (x_1, x_1, \dots, x_n)\T$ is the vector of $n$ orthogonal coordinates, $c (\B{x})$ is a function specifying the boundary constraints, $h (c(\B{x}))$ is \emph{any} interpolating function satisfying the boundary constraints, and $g (\B{x})$ is the free function.
+Several examples of constrained expressions can be found in \cite{U-ToC,M-ToC}.

+The TFC has been developed for point, derivative, integral, infinite, component constraints, and any linear combination of them for univariate functions \cite{U-ToC, PhD-Leake} as well as multivariate functions \cite{M-ToC, PhD-Leake}, in rectangular domains (with initial investigation) then in generic domain (as an extension) via domain mapping \cite{TFCbij}.
+The main feature of constrained expressions is that they allow restricting the search function space of a constrained problem to just the space of its feasible solutions satisfying the constraints.
+By this way, a large number of constrained optimization problems can be transformed into unconstrained ones, which can be solved by more simple, efficient, robust, reliable, fast, and accurate methods.

-The \TFC\ has been initially applied to solve linear \cite{LDE} and nonlinear \cite{NDE} ODEs.
+The first TFC application was in solving linear \cite{LDE} and nonlinear \cite{NDE} ODEs.
 This has been done by expanding the free function $g (x)$ in terms of a set of basis functions (for example, orthogonal polynomials, Fourier transforms, etc.).
-Linear or iterative nonlinear least-squares method is then used to solve for the coefficients of the expansion.
-This approach to solve ODEs has many advantages over traditional methods: 1) it consists of a unified framework to solve IVP, BVP, or multi-valued problems, 2) it provides an analytically approximated solution that can be used for subsequent manipulation, 3) the solution is usually obtained in millisecond and at machine error accuracy, 4) the procedure is numerically robust (with very small condition number), and 5) it can solve the ODE subject to a variety of constraint types: absolute, relative, linear, infinite, nonlinear, and integral.
-Additionally, this technique has recently been applied to solve a variety of different problems \cite{Selected}.
+Linear or iterative nonlinear least-squares method is then used to find the coefficients of the expansion.
+This TFC approach for solving ODEs has many advantages over traditional methods: 1) it consists of a unified framework to solve IVP, BVP, or multi-valued problems, 2) it provides an analytically approximated solution that can be used for subsequent manipulation, 3) the solution is usually obtained in millisecond and at machine error accuracy, 4) the procedure is numerically robust (with small condition number), and 5) it can solve the ODEs subject to many different constraint types as above.
+Additionally, this technique has recently been applied to solve a wide range of problems \cite{Selected}.

-The purpose of this paper is to complete the initial study presented in Ref.\ \cite{Selected}, which has shown that some classical optimization problem, as quadratic programming (QP), can be solved in closed-form and efficient way, using the \TFC.
-Most of the current procedures to solve QP problems can be found in Refs.\ \cite{Chvatal, Dantzig, Strayer}.
-Two distinct approaches are introduced leading to closed-form solutions, without using the classical Lagrange multipliers technique.
-The provided QP solution constitutes the key to solve the general nonlinear programming (NLP) problem.
-This has been done by expanding the nonlinear objective function up to second order, then using the QP solution as a guess for the iterative solution approach.